Walk with me through a canal tour in The Hague.

 Warm sunny fall weather was my companion during my sacred journey through the Netherlands.

-For many, this is where the politicians sit and rule, so if you want peace and serenity then stay far away.
-I walked within this city and found, historical buildings, old churches, palaces where the kings had lived and to this day a very humble King and Queen live and raise their three daughters.
+For many, this is where the politicians sit and rule.
+So, if you want peace and serenity then stay far away.
+I walked within this city and found historical buildings.
+There were old churches, and palaces where the kings and queens had lived.
+To this day, a very humble King and Queen live and raise their three daughters.
 Museums, historical houses, paintings, and historical churches, old churches and new churches, where to this day the founding father of the Netherlands is remembered through a statue and watches over his nation from the city center in Het Plein.

-Yes, a political backdrop of the Netherlands you might call her, yet I found her very romantic and the serenity of this world evolves within her.
+Yes, a political backdrop of the Netherlands you might call her.
+Yet, I found her very romantic.
+The serenity of this world evolves within her.
 A blanket of peace and serenity blankets this city from within herself.

 I had taken a day trip through the canals of The Hague to see this peace from the perspective of the waters.
-I believe within water is but hidden all the blessings and miracles of life.
-For this reason, within my next romance fiction, coming out this winter, I have the main characters unite throughout time near the Pacific Ocean and the North Sea.
+I believe all the blessings and miracles of life are but hidden within water.
 I love the waters be it an ocean, a river, a canal, or a lake.
 Water, I believe has the powers of healing.

-The Hague boat tour, was within in a handmade boat with an English speaking host, a kind gentleman had taken us, all the strangers within his boat and kept us safe for the seventy-five minutes tour through The Hague.
+The Hague boat tour, was within in a handmade boat.
+There was an English speaking host, a kind gentleman.
+He had taken us, all the strangers within his boat and kept us safe for the seventy-five minutes tour through The Hague.

 Viewing these buildings, I thought how these buildings had united this sacred traveler to the past lives of this sacred city through our travel journey through time.

-When we were about to reach a very low bridge our captain would say dock and all the passengers would get low and had a very calming experience as even strangers bond in union, keeping an eye out for each other.
+When we were about to reach a very low bridge our captain would say dock and all the passengers would get low.
+We had a very calming experience as even strangers bond in union, keeping an eye out for each other.

 To keep family, friends strangers, or ones own land safe what would you try do?